Papanasam Sivan: Family

-Papanasam Sivan had an elder brother Rajagopal Iyer whose daughter, V. N. Janaki, was an actress who became the Chief minister of Tamil Nadu for a few days.
-He had four Children, 2 sons and 2 daughters namely P.S.
+Papanasam Sivan had an elder brother P. Rajagopal Iyer, whose daughter, V. N. Janaki, was an actress who would later serve as the Chief Minister of Tamil Nadu during 7-30 January 1988.

+He had four children, 2 sons and 2 daughters namely P.S.
 Kirthivasan, P.S Ramadas, Smt.
 Neela Ramamurthy and Smt.
 Rukmini Ramani.

 Sivan started conducting bhajanai in 1934.
 After his death, his daughter Rukmini Ramani (b 1939), an accomplished singer herself, and her son Ashok Ramani have carried on the bhajanai tradition.